Prizes. Athletic Awards

 Philip H. Soule Award: This award is presented to a senior, or worthy underclassman, who letters in football and a second intercollegiate varsity sport and who has displayed the character, dedication and enthusiasm for competition as exemplified by Coach Soule.

 Hannah W. Core '97 Memorial Award: Given to a member of the women's hockey team who best represents the enthusiasm, hard work, and commitment for which Hannah will be remembered.
+Hannah died in a scuba diving accident the summer before her junior year.
+The recipient is selected by vote of her fellow players.
 (1996)

 Hugh Munro Jr. Memorial Trophy: This trophy, given by his family in memory of Hugh Munro Jr. '41, who lost his life in the service of his country, is inscribed each year with the name of that member of the Bowdoin varsity hockey team who best exemplifies the qualities of loyalty and courage which characterized the life of Hugh Munro Jr. (1946)